-- the manner of documenting the decision approving or denying the request for the disclosure of PI for research purposes and the reasons for the decision - the method by which and the format in which the decision will be communicated - to whom the decision will be communicated
+- the manner of documenting the decision, approving or denying the request for the disclosure of personal information for research purposes and the reasons for the decision - the method by which and the format in which the decision will be communicated - to whom the decision will be communicated

-The policy, procedures, and practices must identify the conditions or restrictions that are required to be satisfied prior to the approval of disclosure of PI for research purposes, including any documentation and/or agreements that must be completed, provided, or executed, and the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements.
+The policy, procedures, and practices must identify the conditions, restrictions, or recommendations that are required to be satisfied prior to the approval of disclosure of personal information for research purposes, including any documentation and/or agreements that must be completed, provided, or executed, and the agent(s) or researcher responsible for completing, providing, or executing the documentation and/or agreements.
 At a minimum, the policy, procedures, and practices must:

-- require that a Research Agreement be executed in accordance with the Template Research Agreement prior to the disclosure of PI for research purposes - identify the agent(s) responsible for ensuring that any conditions or restrictions that must be satisfied prior to the disclosure of PI for research purposes have, in fact, been satisfied, including the execution of a Research Agreement - require the records of PI disclosed for research purposes to be transferred in a secure manner in compliance with the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information
+- require that a Research Agreement be executed in accordance with the Template Research Agreement prior to the disclosure of personal information for research purposes - the prescribed entity must be satisfied that the researcher will comply with the requirements set out in section 6(2)(c) of O. Reg 191/18 - identify the agent(s) responsible for ensuring that any conditions, restrictions, or recommendations that must be satisfied prior to the disclosure of personal information for research purposes have, in fact, been satisfied, including the execution of a Research Agreement require the records of personal information disclosed for research purposes to be transferred in a secure manner in compliance with the Policy, Procedures, and Practices for Secure Transfer of Records of Personal Information

-Secure Return, Disposal or De-Identification of Records of Personal information for Research
+Secure Return, Disposal or De-Identification of Records of Personal Information for Research

-- identify the agent(s) responsible for ensuring that records of PI disclosed to a researcher for research purposes are either securely returned, securely disposed of, or de-identified in compliance with the Policy, Procedures, and Practices with Respect to De-Identification and Aggregation, as the case may be, within a specific time frame following the retention period set out in the Research Agreement - address the process to be followed by the responsible agent(s) where records of PI are not securely returned, a certificate of destruction is not received or written confirmation of de-identification is not received within the time set out in the Research Agreement address where documentation related to the receipt, review, approval, or denial of requests for the disclosure of PI for research purposes will be retained, including written applications, written research plans, copies of the decisions of research ethics boards, Research Agreements, and certificates of destruction • identify the agent(s) responsible for retaining this documentation
+- identify the agent(s) responsible for ensuring that records of personal information disclosed to a researcher for research purposes are either securely returned, securely disposed of, or de-identified in compliance with the Policy, Procedures, and Practices with Respectto De-Identification and Aggregation, as the case may be, within a specific timeframe following the retention period set out in the Research Agreement - address the process to be followed by the responsible agent(s) where records of personal information are not securely returned, a certificate of destruction is not received, or written confirmation of de-identification is not received within the time set out in the Research Agreement

-Documentation Related to Approved Disclosures of Records of Personal information for Research
+Documentation Related to Approved Disclosures of Records of Personal Information for Research